CAMBI-tech/BciPy/README.md

 - `static`: image and sound stimuli, misc manuals, and readable texts for gui.
 - `tasks`: bcipy implemented user tasks.
 Main collection of bci modules for use during various experimentation.
 Ex.
 RSVPCalibration.
 - `feedback`: feedback mechanisms for sound and visual stimuli.
-- `bci_main`: executor of experiments.
+- `main`: executor of experiments.
 Main entry point into the application

 ## Demo and Tests
 -----------------

 All major functions and modules have demo and test files associated with them which may be run locally.
 This should help orient you to the functionality as well as serve as documentation. *If you add to the repo, you should be adding tests and fixing any test that fail when you change the code.*

-For example, you may run the bci_main demo by:
+For example, you may run the main BciPy demo by:

 `python demo/bci_main_demo.py`